14mthalvorson/etf-screener/README.md

 ### Example 2: Find the weighted median financial metrics for QQQ.

-Rather than just relying on the metrics in the health summaruy, you can also select your own metrics to output.
+Rather than just relying on the metrics in the health summary, you can also select your own metrics to output.

 Input:
 ```